Wider window for child sex-abuse victims to sue abusers clears Georgia House

-Legislation to extend the statute of limitations for Georgians who were sexually abused as children to sue their abusers as adults has cleared the state House of Representatives.
+Legislation to extend the statute of limitations for Georgians who were sexually abused as children to sue their abusers years later as adults has cleared the state House of Representatives.

 Sponsored by Rep. Heath Clark, R-Warner Robins, the bill would extend the deadline for victims to bring lawsuits against their childhood abusers from age 23 to 38, an increase from current law but pared back from an earlier version of the bill that set 52 as the cut-off age.